inrazhtet/ArlingtonProbabilisticLinkage/README.md

 2. We have an intermediate results report that details the results of all three datasets that we applied the linkage method to.
 3. We have the results of a first cut of joining all three **previously unlinkable** datasets.
 (The results are under intermediate results report as well.)

+##### Result highlights

+Out of three datasets, for the first objective we reduce the number of duplications upon their existing method by

+1. 0.3% for the first dataset
+2. 32% for the second dataset
+3. 25.43% for the third dataset

+Systemwide, we have a starting total of *147,611* clients.
+With our method we are able to join all three datasets and remove *4765* clients that exist across all three systems.
+In other words, there are approximately ~5,000 clients who use three different services from three different divisions of the department of human services in Arlington.

 #### Datasets

 #### Some of my contributions to the project